pravega/pravega/documentation/src/docs/segment-containers.md

 When a Pravega Host is added or removed from the cluster, rebalancing of the Container ownership happens.
 As it is an expensive operation, Pravega maintains a configured minimum time interval between any two rebalance operations.
 It ends up in proportionally increasing more time for performing ownership change in the cluster, if the rebalance operation is delayed due to some reason.

 # Ownership Change Notification
 Every Pravega host has a long running Segment Manager Service.
-This constantly polls/watches the HostStore for any changes to the container ownership.
-On detecting any ownership changes for itself (identified by the host key in the Map) the Segment Manager triggers addition and removal of containers accordingly.
+This constantly polls/watches the HostStore for any changes to the Container ownership.
+On detecting any ownership changes for itself (identified by the host key in the Map) the Segment Manager triggers addition and removal of Containers accordingly.